pg-sharding/news-demo/README.md

 ## How to run

-First, create an article table.
-Connect to your database and create an `articles` table:
+First, connect to your database and create an `articles` table:

 ```sql
 CREATE TABLE articles (